jbrennan/SmolHTML/Smol/index.md

 }
 ```

 Next, the `ScanningCursor` class will help us keep track of what character we're looking at at any given moment.
-This could theoretically just be a part of `Tokenizer`, but I've pulled it out into its own type for possible testability and to keep the purpose of the tokenizer simpler.
+This could theoretically just be a part of `Tokenizer`, but I've pulled it out into its own type for possible testability and to keep the tokenizer simple.

 ```
 class ScanningCursor {